-- Promoting core values of respect, equality and diversity, democratic society, learner voice and participation. - Building staff and student understanding of the issues and confidence to deal with them through mandatory staff training, specialist tutorials, awareness campaigns and community engagement activities. - Deepening engagement with local communities and faith groups. - Actively working with the Kirklees Prevent groups which include representation from Police, Local Authorities, Health, Education, Probation, and Fire & Rescue services.
+- Promoting core values of respect, equality and diversity, democratic society, learner voice and participation. - Building staff and student understanding of the issues and confidence provide a curriculum that promotes British Values, knowledge, skills and understanding, to build the resilience of students by undermining extremist ideology and supporting the learner voice.

+- to deal with them through mandatory staff training, specialist tutorials, awareness campaigns and community engagement activities. - Deepening engagement with local communities and faith groups. - Actively working with the Kirklees Prevent groups which include representation from Police, Local Authorities, Health, Education, Probation, and Fire & Rescue services.